Equine Care & Management – Level 2

 To your email address – see Frequently asked Questions.

-Note: Link to first file will be sent to the Billing email address.
 When you click confirm & pay – you will be sent an automated email.
 The email contains a file download link.
 If you do not receive any email, check your spam folder.

 All course material sent via pdf files.